Rohan-154/changworks_Rohan_Dubey/README.md

 ## Assignment project for ChangWorks
+PS:- Click anywhere on the screen and start.
-PS: Type the complete word "changworks", then the confetti will blast.
+   - Type the complete word "changworks", then the confetti will blast.

 ### Demo
 https://dreamy-cray-72724c.netlify.app/